Master of Library & Information Science

 Research Methods Credit Requirement

-Students must complete the 3 core courses in addition to the research methods requirement before defense of the thesis proposal can occur.
+Students must complete the 3 required courses in addition to the research methods requirement before defense of the thesis proposal can occur.
 Students must register for a variable credit thesis research course: INFOST 898, Master’s Thesis, 1-3 credits, during every semester of thesis work.
 No more than three credits of INFOST 898 may be counted towards the degree.

 Declare Thesis Option Early!